MasterGenotype/Modular/README.md

 git clone https://github.com/YourUsername/Modular.git
 cd Modular

-Configure the Project with CMake:
+2. Configure the Project with CMake:

+    # Create a build directory for an out-of-source build
-cmake .
+    cmake -S . -B build

-    CMake will detect required dependencies and prepare build files.
+    CMake will download `nlohmann/json` and configure the project.

-Build the Project:
+3. Build the Project:

-    make
+    cmake --build build

-        This produces the executable(s) inside the bin directory (or directly in the project root depending on your CMake configuration).
+    This produces the `Modular` executable inside the `build` directory.

 Cross-Compiling for Windows